anand1st/sshd-shell-spring-boot/README.md

 Versions < 2.1 are deprecated and unsupported.
 The artifact above supports the following functionalities:

 ### Version 3.2.1
-Support for spring boot 2.0.0.RC1
+Support for spring boot 2.0.0.RC1.
-Upgraded to jline 3.6.0, sshd-core 1.7.0
+Upgraded to jline 3.6.0 and sshd-core 1.7.0.
 Minor code fixes and refactorings.

-### Please do not use version 3.2 as there seems to be some Jackson incompatibilities on Linux.
+##### Please do not use version 3.2 as there seems to be some Jackson incompatibilities on Linux.
 Version 3.2.1 fixes these issues.

 ### Version 3.1
 Added support for SSH exec in addition to SSH shell.